Dunedin cable tramway system: History

-The first Dunedin cable car line opened in 1881, the engineer responsible being George Smith Duncan.
+The first Dunedin cable car line opened on 6 February 1881, the engineer responsible being George Smith Duncan.
 For this system he introduced the pull curve and the slot brake; the former was a way to pull cars through a curve, since Dunedin's curves were too steep to allow coasting, while the latter forced a wedge down into the cable slot to stop the tram, which was deemed necessary after the line had a runaway tram some two months after it opened.

 The last line closed on 2 March 1957.

 Lines

 Roslyn and Kaikorai

 Dunedin's first cable car served Roslyn (although initially only going as far as the Town Belt), covering a distance of 1.4 mi, opening on 6 February 1881.
 The line went up Rattray Street, with the world's first pull curve in front of St Joseph's Cathedral.
 It then cut through the Town Belt in Belleknowes (where the cutting is still generally visible) past the Beverly-Begg Observatory to climb the full length of Ross Street and part of Belgrave Crescent, then descend through a cutting to the valley near Frasers Road.

 The last cable car ran on this line on 25 October 1951.

 The western section beyond the cutting was too steep for a road link, so, when the cable cars ceased, the portion near Belgrave Crescent was redeveloped as a short street serving several houses while retaining the pedestrian walkway through to Delta Street.
 Trolleybuses replaced the service as far as Belgrave Crescent, using City Road instead of the straight steep cutting through the Town Belt.